tangkong/hutch-python/docs/source/object_configuration.rst

 Order of Operations
 -------------------
-The order the object configuration file is written determines the order in which modifications are applied.
+The order of the object configuration file determines the order in which modifications are applied.
 Devices/Classes are modified from top to bottom, and the modifications are applied in the following order: